There are perhaps no days of our childhood we lived so fully as those we spent with a favorite book. ~ Marcel Proust

 Writing Mighty Mac Mighty Mac, The Bridge That Michigan Built began with a simple request.
 One of my library students asked for a book about the Mackinac Bridge.
 When I couldn't find any books about the bridge written for children I decided I would write one so that kids in Michigan and around the world could share in the "miracle" that became the Mackinac Bridge.

 I used a lot of different materials in my research, including books, websites, newspaper articles, and in-person interviews.
 I was fortunate to be able to meet two members of the original Mackinac Bridge Authority: William Cochran, a board member, and Lawrence Rubin, the executive secretary for 32 years.
-Mighty Mac is illustrated using historic photographs taken during the construction of the bridge.
+Mighty Mac is illustrated using historic photographs taken by Herman Ellis during the construction of the bridge.
 A link to an online archive of those photos is below.

 Learn More If you would like to learn more about the Mackinac Bridge I recommend the following resources: